-lymphocyte concentration had returned to normal (not statistically different from control) and was similar at 92 days postexposure.
-The neutrophils concentration was also reduced at 50 and 92 days but remained at twice the control level.
+In the high dose group, immediately after cessation of the 90 day exposure, there was a statistically significant increase in neutrophils and in lymphocytes.
+By 50 days post exposure, the lymphocyte concentration has returned to normal (not statistically different from control) and was similar at 92 days post exposure.
+The neutrophils concentration also reduced at 50 and 92 days but remained at twice the control level.

 A similar trend was seen with the clinical biochemistry parameters, LDH and total protein.
-The mean values for LDH and total protein all were statistically significantly correlated, p < .01 (LDH-T. Protein, $r^2 = .96$).
-Iterative correlation analysis was performed with the number of fibers in the lung using all size fractions, and the best fit was obtained with the number of fibers less than 5 μ m remaining in the lung.
-This relationship is shown in Figure 10 for LDH normalized to the control values at each sacrifice time point (p = 0.006; proportion of variance accounted for: .71; R = .85).
+The mean values for LDH and total protein all were statistically significantly correlated, p<0.01 (LDH-T.Protein, r^2 =0.96).
+Iterative correlation analysis was performed with the number of fibers in the lung using all size fractions and the best fit was obtained with the number of fibers less than 5 μ m remaining in the lung.
+This relationship is shown in Figure 10 for LDH normalised to the control values at each sacrifice time point (p=0.006, proportion of variance accounted for: 0.71; R =.85).
 The best fit was obtained with an exponential relationship.
 These results suggest that the high dose exceeded the ability of the lung to handle the large number of particles and fibers deposited resulting in cell injury as indicated by the LDH increase.

 Comparison with other studies of the importance of this increase in LDH is limited due to the number of fibers and the gravimetric mean concentration present in the aerosol exposure (Table 3).
-Warheit et al. (1992), however, examined the pulmonary cellular effects in rats following aerosol exposures to ultrafine Kevlar aramid fibrils.
-In this study, the exposure was 6 h/day for only 5 days.
+Warheit et al. (1992), however, examined the pulmonary cellular effects in rats following aerosol exposures to Ultrafine Kevlar aramid fibrils.
+In this study, the exposure was 6 hr/day for only 5 days.
 The low dose Kevlar fiber exposure was at a mean gravimetric concentration of 2.9 mg/m3 (high dose in the chrysotile was 3.3 mg/m3).
-The mean fiber exposure concentration was 613 WHO fibers/cm3 (high dose in the chrysotile was 1429 WHO fibers/cm3).
+The mean fiber exposure concentration was 613 WHO fibers/cm3 (high dose in the chrysotile was 1,429 WHO fibers/cm3).
 Thus the exposure aerosol was quite comparable.
-As presented in Figure 6 of Warheit et al., the LDH (as sampled from the BAL) values were 2.8 times control at the end of the 5-day exposure and reached a peak of 5 times control at 72 h.
-By 1 mo they had returned to the control level; however, at 3 mo postexposure they appeared slightly above control.
+As presented in Figure 6 of Warheit et al., the LDH (as sampled from the BAL) values were 2.8 times control at the end of the 5 day exposure and reached a peak of 5 times control at 72 hours.
+By 1 month they had returned to the control level, however, at 3 months post exposure they appeared slightly above control.
 A similar pattern was seen or total protein (Figure 7 of Warheit et al., 1992).
-In the current study with chrysotile, the high dose LDH was 2.8 times control at cessation of the 90-day exposure.
-No statistically significant difference with control was seen at 50 days postexposure and at 92 days postexposure the values in the high dose and medium dose were 1.6 and 1.7 times the control.
-The LDH values appear to be within what might be considered normal variation for the exposure that occurred.
+In the current study with chrysotile, the high dose LDH was 2.8 times control at cessation of the 90 day exposure.
+No statistically significant difference with control was seen at 50 days post exposure and at 92 days post exposure the values in the high dose and medium dose were 1.6 and 1.7 times the The LDH values appear to be within what might be considered normal variation for the exposure that occurred.